 The maple flooring shall be installed parallel to main playing court by nailing or stapling per manufacturer's instructions.

-MFMA recommends a general fastening schedule of approximately 12" O.C. or as per manufacturer's instructions.
+MFMA recommends a general fastening schedule of approximately 12" O.C. with a fastener placed within 2" of each end joint, or as per manufacturer's instructions.

 Base and Threshold Installation